udecode/plate/packages/core/README.md

 # Plate core architecture

-This package implements Plate core architecture: a plugin system which glue everything together.
+This package implements the Plate core architecture: a plugin system which glues everything together.

 ## Documentation